psamuels00/echo-api/README.md

 - Inline \_response content cannot contain '#' or '&'.
 These characters must be encoded as %23 and %26 respectively.
 (These characters are allowed in file content.)
 - Response content cannot contain lines beginning with '#' or whitespace followed by '#'.
 This is true of inline \_response content as well as content stored in a file.
+- The template system is based on str.format(**args), so there are limits on the use of '{' and '}' in the response content.

 ## TODO
 - add error checking everywhere (including cirular file references), and add unit tests for each condition

-- add support for selection based on header values
+## TODO maybe
 - add support for use as a library in addition to use as a service
-- add support for delay in response
+- add support for specifying a delay in the response (eg: _response=200 delay=30sec ...)
 - allow override of status code with each rule (eg: PARAM: name /bob/ 404 file:samples/not_found)

-## TODO maybe
+- add support for /.../i to perform case-insensitive match
 - add support for an http location in addition to file and text
 - add wildcard support for parameters and JSON fields ("PARAM:\*" and "JSON:\*")
 - allow variation through a list of responses to be selected in order, round-robin, by a stateful echo server